-Supporting & Developing Football in Hertfordshire Since 1885…
+Supporting and Developing Football in Hertfordshire Since 1885…

 Brief timeline: Hertfordshire Football Association

-Huge difficulties facing the association until a man of the moment, George Wagstaffe Simmons stepped in.
+The Association was facing difficulties until a man of the moment, George Wagstaffe Simmons stepped in.
 During Wagstaffe Simmons 18 years as Secretary the Association's fortunes were transformed.

-When he took over there were less than 40 clubs with funds available under £20.
-When he handed over to his successor the membership had grown, over 200 clubs affiliated and had assets of £500 - an enormous sum on money in those days, coming at the end of The Great War.1924:
+When he took over there were less than 40 clubs, with funds available under £20.
+When he handed over to his successor the membership had grown to over 200 clubs affiliated and the Association had assets of £500, an enormous sum on money in those days, coming at the end of The Great War.

 Wagstaffe Simmons appointed Chairman of The Hertfordshire FA Council and also represented Th Hertfordshire FA on the Council of The Football Association, positions he held until 1951.

 During his time with The FA he became Chairman of the International Selection Committee and established reputation, not only as an eloquent speaker on all subjects relating to the game, but as authority on its laws and admissions.

 County Association reaches its Golden Anniversary with a Jubilee Banquet and Concert held at the Holborn Restaurant.
 During the evening Mr. Wagstaffe Simmons was able to say 'I do not suggest that the Hertfordshire FA Council is perfect, but it’s not far off'.

 Proposing the toast to the Hertfordshire FA was Stanley Rous, Secretary of The Football Association, who ten years prior to his appointment to football's top job was a member of The Hertfordshire FA Council.